anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ---
-title: Commentary on the Common Worship Lectionary (Principal Service)
+title: Common Worship Lectionary Commentary
-description: 'This is a commentary on the lectionary, not a commentary on the passages.
-The aim is to answer the question: Why was this passage chosen?'
+description: 'A commentary on the Common Worship Principal Service Lectionary.
+A commentary on the lectionary (not on the passages), aiming to answer the question: Why was this passage chosen?'
 ---
+A commentary on the _Common Worship_ Principal Service Lectionary.

 This is a commentary on the _lectionary_, not a commentary on the _passages_.
 The aim is to answer the question: _Why was this passage chosen?_

 Simply navigate or search for the relevant day, e.g., 'Advent 1', 'Proper 21', 'Bartholomew'.